 Africanized Honey Bees

-Africanized honey bees are the result of breeding bees from southern Africa with local Brazilian honey bees.
-When a group of Brazilian scientists imported bees from southern Africa in the hopes of breeding a bee adaptable to tropical conditions, several escaped and bred with local honey bees, creating the Africanized honey bee.
-They spread quickly to Central and South America, and today the Africanized honey bee also infests areas of North America.
+Africanized honey bees resemble other honey bees because they are the result of breeding bees from southern Africa with local Brazilian honey bees.
+When a group of Brazilian scientists imported bees from southern Africa in the hopes of breeding a bee adaptable to tropical conditions, several escaped and bred with local honey bees.

 They will migrate when they experience a food shortage around their hives or if their hives are disturbed by a human.
 Africanized honey bees are unable to survive harsh conditions, such as excessive cold or extremely dry climates.